dzlatic/fulfilment-tasks/README.md

 ```
       {
-        preferredChannel: string value that you can use as selector in your flow
+        preferredChannel: string value that you can use as selector in your flow, currently hardcoded to 'sms'
         msisdn: this is a string value of ANI parameter from current desktop interaction - keep in mind that parameter could have a different nature for different digital channels
         username: string value, a unique customer identifier in your CJaaS database.
 Please refer to rich customer history widget for more details.
         eventParent: string value of last parent event ID in customer history, so that you can attach child events in your webhook flow, if you want to.